herkkules/herkkules/README.md

 > - **Due Diligence:** I conduct demand-oriented, detailed due diligence as I understand the fundamentals of every bit connected to capital.
 Due to my unique educational combination i have academically validated knowledge and operational exposure towards to sensistive systems.
 I am a **Design Thinking**-oriented **Software Developer** that understands systemic risk.
 I can break down mental models into code.

 > - **Business Development:** I dont talk the talk, but rather build iterations of common success.
 Entering a new market requires more than strategy, it demands network-building and execution.
-I can grow our common professional social networks for setting up success.
+I can grow common professional social networks for setting up success.

 > - **Implementation:** The intensity of real-world implementation fuels my creativity.
 We can figure something out.